gurkanfikretgunak/cursor/tools/cli/README.md

 # Gurkan CLI Tool

-A simple CLI tool to get information about Gurkan Fikret Gunak - Mobile Team Lead and Flutter Developer.
+A simple CLI tool to get information about Gurkan Fikret Gunak - Mobile Team Lead at Masterfabric and Flutter Developer.

 ## Installation